AdobeDocs/analytics.en/help/export/analytics-data-feed/c-df-jobs/r-jobs-settings.md

 # Jobs settings

-When you set up a feed, Some settings determine how often jobs are processed.
+When you set up a feed, some settings determine how often jobs are processed.

 Use the following settings to configure job processing times.
 These settings are set at the feed level, not the job level.